-When a Jedox Web Spreadsheet is being loaded in the browser, or when a user scrolls through a spreadsheet, Jedox Web is aware of the viewport (i.e., the area that is visible in the user’s browser window), and fetches data only for that viewport, plus a buffer space.
+When a Jedox Web Spreadsheet loads in the browser, or when a user scrolls through a spreadsheet, Jedox Web is aware of the viewport (i.e., the area that is visible in the user’s browser window), and fetches data only for that viewport, plus a buffer space.
 This reduces the amount of data that needs to be transferred from the Jedox Web server to the browser.
 On the other hand, this also implies that when a user navigates/scrolls through the spreadsheet, at some point additional data needs to be fetched.
 This can cause a very short pause in the scrolling mechanism.

 You can increase the amount of data that is fetched both during the initial load of a spreadsheet and when scrolling through the sheet.
-To do so, open the Jedox Web Administration panel and navigate to Settings > Spreadsheet > Cache.
+To do so, open Administration>Settings and look for Spreadsheet settings.
 The following two settings control the cache behavior:

-- preload_coef: controls the amount of data fetched during the initial load of spreadsheet
+- Preload coefficient controls the amount of data fetched during the initial load of spreadsheet

-- readahead_coef: controls the amount of data that appears when scrolling
+- Read ahead coefficient controls the amount of data that appears when scrolling

 Note also that while increasing these settings may prevent data fetching while scrolling in a spreadsheet, it may also increase the time required for the initial load of the sheet, as more data has to be fetched upfront.
-However, you would probably need a quite big, calculation-heavy report to notice the impact of these settings.
+However, you would probably need a large, calculation-heavy report to notice the impact of these settings.